-The subject site is located within the Inner Urban Transect and designated a "Hub", with an "Evolving Overlay" as shown on Schedule B2 (Figure 12).
+The subject site is located within the Inner Urban Transect and designated a "Hub", with an "Evolving Overlay" as shown on Schedule B2 (Figure 11).
 The Inner Urban Transect includes the pre-World War II neighbourhoods that immediately surround the Downtown Core, and the earliest Post-World War II areas directly adjacent to them and is therefore characterized by both urban and suburban elements.
 The Official Plan identifies the intended pattern of development within the Inner Urban Transect as urban and for it to continue to develop as mixed-use environments, where a full range of services are located within a walking distance from home to support the growth of 15-minute neighbourhoods.

-- Per Policy 2 of Section 5.2.1, the planned context for the Inner Urban Transect is to support the development of large parcels and superblocks into fully urban districts and integrated neighbourhood centres. - Policy 3 identifies the Inner Urban Transect as planned for mid- to high-density development, subject to proximity and access to frequent street transit or rapid transit. - / Policy 4 notes the Inner Urban Transect is envisioned to evolve towards a 15-minute neighbourhood where increases in existing residential densities are supported. - / Per Policy 3 of Section 5.2.2, motor vehicle parking in the Inner Urban Transect may only be required for large-scale developments. - / Per Policy 1 of Section 5.2.3, within Hubs, permitted building heights are up to a 300-metre radius or 400 metres walking distance, whichever is greatest, of an existing or planned rapid transit station, not less than 3 storeys and up to High-rise (40 storeys).
+Per Policy 2 of Section 5.2.1, the planned context for the Inner Urban Transect is to support the development of large parcels and superblocks into fully urban districts and integrated neighbourhood centres.
+Policy 3 identifies the Inner Urban Transect as planned for mid- to high-density development, subject to proximity and access to frequent street transit or rapid transit.
+Policy 4 notes the Inner Urban Transect is envisioned to evolve towards a 15-minute neighbourhood where increases in existing residential densities are supported.